himanigaire/Blog_layout/README.md

      ```bash
      git clone https://github.com/himanigaire/Blog_layout.git
      ```
-   - Alternatively, you can download the ZIP file and extract it.

 2. **Open the Project**:
    - Navigate to the project directory and open the `index.html` file in a web browser.